Seagate/cortx-motr/doc/Build_Environment.rst

 - [req.build-env.configure-stage] - All build systems have powerful configure functionality, in which they check all the system specifics, such as platform, endianess, headers, etc.

+- [req.build-env.configure-options] - All build systems, which could be used by Colibri build environment, may easily pass configure options down to the generation part.

+- [req.build-env.build-stage] - All build systems have build stage, which is usually follows after configure stage and builds objects, using configure options and findings.

+- [req.build-env.simultaneous-builds] - Most of build systems can do simultaneous builds (parallel builds in Autotools manual).
+Still, scons is doing this the way exactly we need, that is, generates build tree in specified location without needs to do something more by hands.
+Latter is required for Autotools and Cmake.
+They imply, that one does this: mkdir build; cd build; configure ... && make.

+- [req.build-env.build-dir] - Scons build system allows easily to specify the directory all the binaries should be generated in.
+Others do not allow to do it simple-portable way.

+- [req.build-env.debug] - Just one of options.
+May be handled easily by all build systems.

+- [req.build-env.performance] - Scons provides slightly more flexibility here due to rich set of "deciders" - functions to check if source file has changed since last build.
+It also may be much faster than autotools because of caches and different way of building the sources (no need to chdir to every single directory all the time).

+- [req.build-env.testing] - We just create tests directory, place tests code there and build it all along with the rest of the package.